zhaojanelle/interactive-polaroids/README.md

 **Create interative polaroid images with CSS transitions and transforms.**

 - Hovering over each polaroid should rotate it straight and bring it to the front.
+- The HTML is completely done.
-- Some of the HTML & CSS is already complete for you.
+- Some of the CSS is already complete for you.

 ---